carallon/pharos-controller-api/sphinx-src/queryjs/scene.rst

 release_all
 ===========

 Release all timelines and scenes.
+Propagates to all controllers in a project.

 ``release_all(params, callback)``